Official-Codaisseur-Graduate/calendar-api-server/README.md

-# The Codaisseur Academy Calendar
+# The Codaisseur Academy Calendar - Server

-The Codaisseur Academy Calendar is a platform for Codaisseur's students, teacher's assistants and teachers.
+**The Codaisseur Academy Calendar is a platform for Codaisseur's students, teacher's assistants and teachers.**

 Here you can view all of Codaisseur's events, which teacher is teaching what class and what lesson on a given day.
 You can also see special events here, for example __Taste of Code__ events or __Demo nights__.

 Also, if you are given the role of an assistant you can volunteer on any event to assist a teacher in their lessons.